ECHR rejects anti-lockdown case from Romanian MEP | DW | 20.05.2021

 A member of the European Parliament lost his case against a COVID-19 lockdown in his native Romania on Thursday, after the MEP had suggested the restriction was comparable to being under house arrest.

-The European Court of Human Rights (ECHR) ruled against Cristian Terhes, who had claimed that Romania's seven-week lockdown, that is now over, equated to "administrative detention."
+The European Court of Human Rights (ECHR) ruled against Cristian Terhes, who had claimed that Romania's seven-week lockdown, which is now over, equated to "administrative detention."

 ECHR's seven judges unanimously rejected Terhes' case.